 The FAA has assigned the Aviation Rulemaking Advisory Committee (ARAC) the new task of reviewing and submitting recommendations in response to the agency’s intent to “update, reorganize and improve the level of safety of requirements for flammability of materials.”
 Because the task could result in “a significant change” to the type certification requirements, the FAA is “interested in obtaining international harmonization.”
 To this end,

 The National Air Transportation Association (NATA) is “deeply concerned” that language the FAA uses in the notice of proposed rulemaking (NPRM) for Part 121 airline hour-of-service (fatigue) regulations mischaracterizes Part 135 operations.

 Ever wished you could tell the FAA that some regulation is outdated or doesn’t make sense?
 You can, and the agency has a little-known means to do it.

-Proposed changes to Parts 25 and 33 address dangerous icing conditions caused by supercooled large drops including a requirement that manufacturers not only show that airplanes can operate safely in those conditions but also with specific performance and handling qualities and that “all new transport-category designs be able to fly in c
+Proposed changes to FAR Parts 25 and 33 address dangerous icing conditions caused by supercooled large drops, including a requirement that manufacturers not only show that airplanes can operate safely in those conditions but also with specific performance and handling qualities.
+Changes would add new icing certification standards for engines and engine installations and components such